WesleyPizetta/aqui_servicos/README.md

 - [ ] Use Animations
 - [ ] Use FireBase to authenticate the users

-* Note: this project is in progress, not finished yet
+* Note: project in progress.

 ## Notes :notebook: